ray-project/ray/doc/source/data/transforming-data.rst

 to express a chain of computations.

 .. note::
     Transformations are lazy by default.
-They are not executed until consumption of the data is triggered via :ref:`iterating over the Dataset <iterating-over-data>`, :ref:`saving the Datase <saving-data>`, or :ref:`inspecting properties of the Dataset <inspecting-data>`.
+They aren't executed until you trigger consumption of the data by :ref:`iterating over the Dataset <iterating-over-data>`, :ref:`saving the Dataset <saving-data>`, or :ref:`inspecting properties of the Dataset <inspecting-data>`.

 This guide shows you how to: